Amanda Ewington Chair & Professor of Russian Studies

-A two-week trip to Moscow and Leningrad during my sophomore year in high school sparked what would become a life-long fascination with Russian culture.
-Like many of my Davidson students, I began studying Russian during my freshman year in college.
-I understand well the challenges and rewards of tackling the mighty language of Pushkin, Tolstoy and Dostoevsky.
+A two-week trip to the Soviet Union during my sophomore year in high school sparked what would become a life-long fascination with Russia.
+Like many of my Davidson students, I began studying Russian my freshman year in college, so I truly appreciate the challenges and rewards they face in learning the beautiful Russian language.

 Like my teaching, my scholarship crosses disciplinary boundaries, engaging Translation Studies, French & Francophone Studies, and Gender & Sexuality Studies.
-Recent projects include a monograph, A Voltaire for Russia: A.P.
-Sumarokov's Journey from Poet-Critic to Russian Philosophe (Northwestern University Press, 2010) and a volume of translations with critical apparatus, Russian Women Poets of the Eighteenth and Early Nineteenth Centuries (University of Toronto Centre for Reformation and Renaissance Studies, 2014).
+Major projects include my monograph, A Voltaire for Russia: A.P.
+Sumarokov's Journey from Poet-Critic to Russian Philosophe and a volume of translations with critical apparatus, Russian Women Poets of the Eighteenth and Early Nineteenth Centuries.

-Having participated in numerous study abroad programs myself, including a year in France in high school, a JYA split between Paris and Leningrad in college, and a Fulbright year in St. Petersburg during graduate school, I enjoy advising students about opportunities for study in Russia.
-In that role, I offer the perspective of a seasoned resident director.
-I brought Davidson student groups to Moscow and St. Petersburg several times and led faculty colleagues to Russia in Summer 2014 as part of our Studio R initiative.
-In spring 2019 I look forward to leading HUM 104 students to St. Petersburg and Moscow over spring break.
+Having participated in several study abroad programs myself, including a year in France in high school, a college JYA split between Paris and Leningrad, an IREX summer in Petrozavodsk, and a Fulbright year in St. Petersburg, I enjoy advising students on opportunities for Russian immersion abroad.
+In that role, I also offer the perspective of an experienced resident director: I led a Davidson program in Moscow for several summers and have also brought colleagues and students on shorter study trips.